StephenMoring/parentheses-checker/README.md

 You may also add your own .txt to /sample_input and run 'npm start example.txt' to run your own tests

+If you would like to run the Jest test suite, just run 'npm test'

 Thanks!